github/opensource.guide/README.md

 > <a href="https://creativecommons.org/licenses/by/4.0/">CC-BY-4.0</a>
 > license.</a>

+Code, including source files and code samples if any in the content, is released under [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/).

 This means you can use the code and content in this repository except for GitHub trademarks in your own projects.

-Code in `/test` is released under the MIT License.

 When you contribute to this repository you are doing so under the above licenses.